getreu/tp-note/doc/source/tp-note--manpage.md

 **TP_NOTE_CLIPBOARD**

-:   _Tp-Note_ ignores the clipboard when run in batch mode with '`--batch`'.
+:   _Tp-Note_ ignores the clipboard when run in batch mode with '`--batch`' or
-    Instead, it reads the '`TP_NOTE_CLIPBOARD`' environnement variable.
+    when it runs on a Linux console without graphical environment.
+Instead, it reads the '`TP_NOTE_CLIPBOARD`' environment variable and store its content in the '`clipboard_*`' template variables, as if the data came from the clipboard.
+Unlike clipboard data, the content of the '`TP_NOTE_CLIPBOARD`' environment variable is not consumed, meaning it is not deleted after usage.